Dr. Jennifer Miller, PT, DPT: Expert Physical Therapist and Pelvic Health Specialist

 With the popularity of online mattress brands, there are plenty of high-quality, budget mattresses you can find priced around $1,000.
 Also, many mattress brands offer promotions on their beds around holidays, and waiting for a mattress sale can save you hundreds.

-Mattresses for Specific Needs
+Best Mattresses for Specific Needs

 Different beds can ease sleep troubles.
 Whether you’re sleeping too hot or waking up too often throughout the night, there’s a mattress to help.